Lothia/lothia.github.io/_posts/2018-01-16-bring-old-firefox-newtab-page-back-on-linux.md

 dpkg-divert --rename --divert /usr/lib/firefox/browser/features/hidden/activity-stream@mozilla.org.xpi --add /usr/lib/firefox/browser/features/activity-stream@mozilla.org.xpi
 Adding 'local diversion of /usr/lib/firefox/browser/features/activity-stream@mozilla.org.xpi to /usr/lib/firefox/browser/features/hidden/activity-stream@mozilla.org.xpi'
 ~~~
 Now none of the users on the PC will see the newtab page, they’ll see a good old blank new tab.
-You should divert the other extensions too.
+You should consider diverting the other commented extensions too.

 To remove the diversion
 ~~~sh